 The Spinal Cord Injury (SCI) Program of the Department of Rehabilitation Medicine is a nationally recognized and core component of our Department.
-The SCI Program is the only such service in New York City accredited by the Commission on the Accreditation of Rehabilitation Facilities (CARF), and it has been designated by the National Institute on Disability and Rehabilitation Research (NIDRR) as a "Model System of Care" for spinal cord injuries continuously since 1990.
-The Model System of Care at Mount Sinai (known as "MS-SCI-MS") is the only one of its kind in New York State and one of only 14 in the nation.
+The SCI Program is the only such service in New York City accredited by the Commission on the Accreditation of Rehabilitation Facilities (CARF) The Fellowship Training Program is fully accredited by the Accreditation Council for the Graduate Medical Education.
+The program is under the direction of Thomas N. Bryce, MD, a faculty member at Mount Sinai.

-Spinal Cord Injury Medicine is a medical subspecialty with board certification that incorporates all knowledge required to diagnose and treat persons with traumatic and non-traumatic SCI.
+Spinal Cord Injury Medicine (SCIM) is a medical subspecialty with board certification that incorporates all knowledge required to diagnose and treat persons with traumatic and non-traumatic SCI.
 Completion of a one-year fellowship program is a requirement for admission to the subspecialty examination that leads to certification.
 Admission to a fellowship requires satisfactory completion of a residency training program in physical medicine and rehabilitation, neurology, internal medicine or psychiatry.
 The training program in SCI Medicine at Mount Sinai has been accredited by the Accreditation Council for Graduate Medical Education since July, 2000.
-To date, the program has graduated seven fellows.

-Fellows receive training by rotating through inpatient and outpatient programs at The Mount Sinai Hospital and affiliated institutions, including the James Peters VA Medical Center, Elmhurst Hospital Center,and The Rusk Institute for Rehabilitation Medicine.
-At each facility, the fellow works with experienced clinical staff including physiatrists, urologists, neurosurgeons, orthopedic spine surgeons, and many rehabilitation professionals.
+Fellows receive training by rotating through inpatient and outpatient programs at The Mount Sinai Hospital and affiliated institutions, including the James Peters VA Medical Center, and The Rusk Institute for Rehabilitation Medicine at New York University Medical Center.
+At each facility, the fellow works with experienced clinical staff including physiatrists, neurourologists, neurosurgeons, orthopedic spine surgeons, and many rehabilitation professionals.
 The fellow has a continuity outpatient experience, building a panel of outpatients throughout the year for whom they serve as the primary medical contact.
 Additionally, the fellow is expected to complete a scholarly project related to SCI.
-Practical experience, didactic training and scholarly work prepare the fellow to sit for the subspecialty examination in SCI Medicine, which is administered annually in the fall by The American Board of Physical Medicine and Rehabilitation.
+Practical experience, didactic training and scholarly work prepare the fellow to sit for the subspecialty examination in SCIM, which is administered annually in the fall by The American Board of Physical Medicine and Rehabilitation.

 The James Peters Veterans Affairs Medical Center (JPVAMC) provides comprehensive care for veterans with SCI, both on an acute and chronic basis.
 The 80 bed SCI Unit is directed by Arthur Cytryn, MD.
 Dr. Cytryn is board certified in SCI Medicine.
-At the JPVAMC, fellows are exposed to inpatient SCI Medicine and additional specialty areas, including a wound care clinic and urologic testing.
+At the JPVAMC, fellows are exposed to inpatient SCI Medicine and additional specialty areas, including a wound care clinic, telemedicine, and urologic testing.
 Fellows also participate in a home visit program for veterans with SCI who are living in the community.
-One of the fellowship's graduates, Dr. Dorothy Miller, joined the staff of the SCI Unit in 2007.

 The Rusk Institute for Rehabilitation Medicine of New York University School of Medicine is the site of the fellows' experience in Pediatric SCI.
-This experience combines inpatient and outpatient pediatric SCI care, with additional clinics for children with spina bifida and spasticity.
+This experience is a wholly outpatient.
 Pediatric rehabilitation services are directed by Joan Gold, MD, who has been in her position for nearly 20 years and is known for her outstanding teaching and her encyclopedic knowledge of pediatric rehabilitation.
-In addition, during the rotation, the fellows may participate in the adult clinics for multiple sclerosis and sexual dysfunction.
+In addition, during the rotation, the fellows participate in neuroradiology image interpretation and the adult clinics for multiple sclerosis, wound care, and fertility.